 Scholarship includes research that contributes to the field by creating, integrating, and opening new areas of knowledge.
 Scholarly research is peer-reviewed and publicly disseminated in outlets that are recognized by the discipline on a regional, national or international level.
-Scholarship also includes grant_funded activities.
+Scholarship also includes grant-funded activities.

 Creative activity may include written, spoken, visual and mediated works appropriate to the field of study/teaching for which the candidate is responsible.
-Creative work unrelated to the field is unlikely to be counted toward tenure, recontracting, and promotion.
+Creative work unrelated to the field is unlikely to be counted toward tenureand recontracting.